HOP-Ubiquitous/OMA-ArduinoYun/README.md

 ./updateArduinoYunSoftware>
 ```

-###3 LwM2M
+### LwM2M

 #### Description
-Contains scripts to compile and copy a wakaama LwM2M Client into the Arduino Yun
+Contains scripts to compile and copy a wakaama LwM2M Client into the Arduino Yun.

+-

 #### Instructions
 Execute scripts in order, they will download the dependencies, create the toolchain, compile and open a console against the device to finally run the wakaama LwM2M Client.